PiyushSelarka/BiometricsAuthentication/README.md

 ## Features
 There are two separate components in this project.
 ##### Face Id Authentication
-- This demo will help users to identify the correct face if the iOS device supports face recognisation.
+- This demo will help users to identify the correct face if the iOS device supports face recognition.
 ##### Touch Id Authentication
-- This demo will help users to identify the correct fingerprints if the iOS device supports Touch Id recognisation.
+- This demo will help users to identify the correct fingerprints if the iOS device supports Touch Id recognition.

 ## Compatibility
 - iOS version 11 or above

-## Changelog
+## Change-log
 ##### Version: 1.0
 - Initial Build